nicoceron/rifa/README.md

-# RafflesForGood - Next.js Version
+# RafflesForGood

 A modern, transparent fundraising platform that allows users to create and participate in raffles for good causes.
-This is a Next.js recreation of the original Vite project.

 ## Features